 - ASCII text

 It’s always easiest to recognize something if you know what you are looking for, so please feel free to enlist our help in this.

 The good news about PostScript files is that they are generally text, and they start with a line that is going to resemble the following:

 You can look at a PostScript file in an editor although you’re going to see a lot of text you may not understand, for instance:

 The first line and the prolific use of %% are good indicators you’re looking at PostScript.

-The cygwin file utility does an excellent job at identifying PDF files, in case there is any doubt; or you could try any of a number of PDF viewer programs.
+The Cygwin file utility does an excellent job at identifying PDF files, in case there is any doubt; or you could try any PDF viewer program.

-If you were to open the file in notepad the first line will be something like:
+If you were to open the file in notepad the first line would be something like:

 The numbers may be different, but this is probably a good indicator that you’re looking at PDF.